-- (ii) the Complaint was still unresolved after 40 Working Days from receipt by the Commissioner. - (d) The amounts of the level one, level two and level three Deadlocked Complaint levies will be determined, and invoiced, each Financial Year by the Board after considering the views of the Member Committee, based on the number of Complaints relating to a Provider that reached each of the levels in the previous Financial Year. - 1.10.2 Once the amount to be raised under clause 1.10.1 is calculated, each Provider's specific contribution to the balance of the total amount to be raised will then be determined on a Proportionate Basis, except that: - (a) The specific contributions of Retailer Joint Class Providers will be calculated on the basis that the total amount raised from them is 60% of the total levy on all Providers. - (b) The specific contributions of Lines Company Joint Class Providers excluding Transpower and any Gas Lines Company that only operates Gas Transmission Pipelines will be calculated on the basis that the total amount raised from them is 40% of the total levy on all Providers less the amount of the contributions calculated under clauses 1.10.2(c) and 1.10.2(d); - (c) Transpower's specific contribution will be \$65,000 plus an amount adjusted annually to reflect the Board's assessment of any movement in the Consumer Price Index (all groups) published by New Zealand Statistics.
-The adjustment shall use the December quarter immediately prior to the beginning of the annual review period as a start point and the December quarter immediately prior to the end of the annual review period as an end point; - (d) Any Gas Lines Company that operates Gas Transmission Pipelines (whether or not it operates other Gas Pipelines) will contribute \$23,000 and if more than one, then the \$23,000 will be apportioned between them according to their share of the Gas Transmission Pipelines market as determined by the Board, plus an amount adjusted annually to reflect the Board's assessment of any movement in the Consumer Price Index (all groups) published by New Zealand Statistics.
-The adjustment shall use the December quarter immediately prior to the beginning of the annual review period as a start point and the December quarter immediately prior to the end of the annual review period as an end point.
+- (ii) the Complaint was still unresolved after 40 Working Days from receipt by the Commissioner. - (d) The amounts of the level one, level two and level three Deadlocked Complaint levies will be determined, and invoiced, each Financial Year by the Board after considering the views of the Advisory Committee, based on the number of Complaints relating to a Provider that reached each of the levels in the previous Financial Year. - 1.10.2 Once the amount to be raised under clauses 1.2 and 1.10.1 is calculated, each Provider's specific contribution to the balance of the total amount to be raised will then be determined on a Proportionate Basis, except that: - (a) The specific contributions of Retailer Joint Class Providers will be calculated on the basis that the total amount raised from them is 60% of the total amount levied under clause 1.9. - (b) The specific contributions of Lines Company Joint Class Providers excluding Transpower and any Gas Lines Company that only operates Gas Transmission Pipelines will be calculated on the basis that the total amount raised from them is 40% of the total amount levied under clause 1.9less the amount of the contributions calculated under clauses 1.10.2(c) and 1.10.2(d); - (c) Transpower's specific contribution will, from 1 April 2020 be \$95,000.
+For the following year, that amount will be adjusted by the annual percentage change in the Proportionate Basis, as determined by the Board under clause 1.9, applying to other Lines Company Joint Class Providers for that year.
+Future annual adjustments will be made on the same basis; - (d) Any Gas Lines Company that operates Gas Transmission Pipelines (whether or not it operates other Gas Pipelines) will, from 1 April 2020 contribute \$33,000 and if more than one, then the \$33,000 will be apportioned between them according to their share of the Gas Transmission Pipelines market as determined by the Board.
+For the following year that amount will be adjusted by the annual percentage change in the Proportionate Basis, as determined by the Board under clause 1.9, applying to other Lines Company Joint Class Providers for that year.
+Future annual adjustments will be made on the same basis.